nbareil/justanothergeek.chdir.org/content/post/document-review-of-qubesos.md

     same hardware resource so a vulnerability in Xorg would impact other Xorg servers.

-    The innovation of Qubes OS is to not use any of theses methods.
+    The innovation of Qubes OS is to not use any of these methods.
 Each AppVM runs a Xorg instance (with a "dummy graphic driver", which I guess is not tied to any hardware device) and a *AppVM Window Manager*.